crajcan/the_rust_programming_language/notes.md

 let s2: str = "How's it going?";
 ```

 This can't compile because the compiler needs to know the size of a value at compile time, and all values of a given size must have the same type.
-Since `str`s of different length woudl need different amounts of storage, it is not possible to create a variable holding a _DST_.
+Since `str`s of different length would need different amounts of storage, it is not possible to create a variable holding a _DST_.

 The answer is to use `&str`.
-The slice data structur stores the starting position and length of the slice.
+The slice data structure stores the starting position and length of the slice.

 While `&T` is a single value that stores the starting position of a `T`, `&str` is _two_ values, the address and its length.
 Therefore `&str` has a size twice that of a `usize`.